Turn your Dream Admit into Reality

 • Monthly stipend

-Students can also find on-campus jobs in labs, libraries, or departments to help cover living costs.
+Students may also take part-time jobs on campus in offices, labs, or libraries to help cover living costs.

-• Private student loans (for international students) from lenders like Prodigy Finance or MPOWER Financing
+• Private Student Loans – For international students, through lenders like Prodigy Finance or MPOWER

-Be sure to compare loan terms, interest rates, and repayment options before choosing a loan provider.
+Always compare interest rates, repayment terms, and support options before choosing a loan.

 Career Services and Industry Connections at Stanford University MEM